dartmouth-outing-club/doc-trailhead/README.md

 description : gets a trip and returns it as a json object parameters : id (id of the trip)

+path : /myTrips
+description : gets all the trips of the logged in user and returns them as json parameters : none

+path : /isOnTrip/:id
+description : checks if the signed in user is on the trip of :id parameters : id (id of trip)

 ## POST
 path : /signin